-For example, a sportsbook could offer new customers $100 in free bets.
-The requirement is the customer must make a $1 bet on any golfer during the Masters Tournament and if any golfer — not just the one the customer bets on — makes a birdie the free bet then goes live.
+For example, a sportsbook could offer new customers $100 in bonus site credits.
+The requirement is the customer must make a $1 bet on any golfer during the Masters Tournament and if any golfer — not just the one the customer bets on — makes a birdie the bonus bet then goes live.
 Just make sure you’re paying attention to your sportsbook for such promotions and bonuses.

 One of the more interesting options some sportsbooks offer for various tournaments is an odds boost.
 These are adjustments sportsbooks make to existing odds, which in turn offer a larger payout with their sportsbook than that typically being offered from a competitor.
 By increasing the potential payout, the sportsbooks are hoping more bettors will take the risk and put their money down.

 - Tiger Woods to finish in the top 20 -125

 Not great odds, right?
 He is expected to finish that high, but you’ll have to put down $125 to win $100.
 But you might see an odds boost that makes the line look like this instead:

 - Tiger Woods to finish in the top 20 -125 to +100

 Quite the difference, right?
 A $100 wager suddenly can win you $100.